The Departed: Plot

-Costigan follows Costello into a theater and witnesses him giving Sullivan an envelope.
-Queenan instructs Costigan to get a visual ID of Sullivan but he is unable to get a good look at Sullivan's face.
-When Sullivan realizes that he is being followed, he mistakenly stabs a restaurant worker and flees.
-Sullivan tries to cross-reference Costigan's picture, captured by nearby security footage, against police officer databases but cannot identify him.
-Queenan advises Sullivan to follow Costello to find the MSP mole.
-Costigan calls Queenan and sets up a meeting but Sullivan has Queenan followed, lying to the other officers that Queenan may be the spy.
-Sullivan also calls in Costello's gang to the meeting location.
+One night, Costigan follows Costello into an adult theater and witnesses him giving Sullivan an envelope containing information on his crew.
+Costigan is instructed to get a visual ID of Sullivan but is unsuccessful.
+When Sullivan realizes he is being followed, he stabs a man, mistaking him for Costigan, and flees.
+Costigan, fearing Costello will soon discover and kill him for being the mole, calls Queenan to end the undercover operation, but Sullivan has Queenan followed, lying to the other officers that Queenan may be the spy.
+Sullivan also calls Costello's gang to inform them of the meeting.